obed300/Todo-list/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to contact me @ tarekegngirma21@gmail.com
+Feel free to contact me @ obamfo@st.ug.edu.gh

 ## Show your support